 When you have a track record of success you can perhaps move on to be a senior camera operator and then a director of photography, with responsibility for managing the team.
 You must be prepared to move about the country to find work.

 BBC Scotland runs an apprenticeship scheme for people who are keen to get into a career in the media industry.
 The closing date for applications is usually sometime in April or May.
-The one-year apprenticeship is based in Glasgow and pays £12,500 a year.
-Training takes place at Glasgow Kelvin College, BBC Scotland at Pacific Quay and on the job in various departments.
-It leads to a Level 3 Diploma in Creative and Digital Media.
-Applicants must have National 5 English and Maths, good IT skills and a keen interest in media.
+The one-year apprenticeship is based in Glasgow and pays £14,250 a year.
+As well as learning on the job at BBC Scotland at Pacific Quay in various departments, you will study towards a Level 3 Diploma in Creative and Digital Media at a Glasgow college.
+Ideally applicants will have National 5 English and Maths, good IT skills and a keen interest in media.
 You must be at least 18 at the start date of the apprenticeship.
-There are usually only around ten places available, so entry is very competitive.
+Entry is very competitive as places are limited.
 The selection process includes an assessment day and tests in English and Maths.
+For any questions and updates by following @BBCGetin on Twitter.
 See the BBC Trainee Schemes website for more details.